The Roman Catholic Diocese of Albany is the latest diocese to file for bankruptcy amid a slew of sexual abuse lawsuits brought against the church.

 Judge approves release of church sex abuse report

-Officials have permission to release a redacted report detailing sex abuse allegations against more than 150 Roman Catholic priests.
+Authorities released a redacted version of an investigative report detailing sex abuse allegations against more than 150 Roman Catholic priests.

 “The predictable, but disappointing, decision of the Diocese of Albany to file for bankruptcy is an affront to the brave men and women who have come forward to expose the Diocese’s dangerous history," added attorney Taylor Stippel.